hyperledger/besu-docs/docs/Reference/Evm-Tool.md

 ### value

-=== Syntax
+=== "Syntax"

     ```bash
     --value=<Wei in decimal>
     ```

-=== Example
+=== "Example"

     ```bash
     --value=1000000000000000000
     ```

-The value of "ether" attached to this transaciton.
+The value of "ether" attached to this transaction.
 For operations that query the value or transfer it to other accounts this is the amount that will be available.
 This amount is not reduced to cover intrinsic cost and gas fees.

 ### json

-=== Syntax
+=== "Syntax"

     ```bash
     --json=<boolean>
     ```

-=== Example
+=== "Example"

     ```bash
     --json=true